Indireshvar-proj/ecommerce-mern/README.md

 I have used various models schema i.e card products,productmodel,usermodel with Mongodb integration
 ![mongodb products](https://github.com/user-attachments/assets/12302083-a3a7-4443-b03f-3e3b6865ae3e)

+# Login Page and registration
+To access our account, we need to log in using our email and password.
+At the server-side, the backend application searches for the user’s email in MongoDB.
+If the user exists, it compares the password submitted by the user with the password stored in the database.
+To ensure security, we will be using bcrypt for this process.

+After the user is verified, the backend app will do two things:

+send JWT to cookies
+Send user data (password excluded) to front end app The cookies can hold your ticket for a while, which is like the expiry date of your ticket.
+Besides, we have another place to hold some data on the web browser, which is the local storage.
+But the data held in local storage will no longer be there once you refresh the page, which is why we use cookies.

 ## Week 3 and 4
 2. **Express.js for API Development**: 🚀
    `Express.js` is used to create a RESTful API to handle `HTTP requests` and responses, ensuring efficient communication between the frontend and the backend.
 The API endpoints are designed to perform CRUD operations on user, product, and order data.